falcosecurity/falco-website/content/en/docs/setup/packages.md

     sudo zypper -n install dkms make
     # If the package was not found by the below command, you might need to run `zypper -n dist-upgrade` in order to fix it.
 Rebooting the system may be required.
     sudo zypper -n install kernel-default-devel-$(uname -r | sed s/\-default//g)
-    # If you use falcoctl driver loader to build the eBPF probe locally you need also clang toolchain
-    sudo zypper -n install clang llvm
     # You can install also the dialog package if you want it
     sudo zypper -n install dialog
     ```